rafael-g-depaulo/obsidian-vault/RPG/R20/Paladins, Entities & Contracts/index.md

 Most miracles mechanically function as spells.
 When adding a spell as one of the miracles a god grants access to, it's recommended to make it's cost **(1 + orignal MP cost) FP**.
 So a cantrip would cost 1FP, a 1st level spell 2FP, a 6th level spell 9FP, etc. Unless stated otherwise, a Miracle version of a Spell can't be used with the original spell's modifications.

 ### Miracle casting attribute
 Many miracles involve a character's "miracle casting attribute".
-That attribute is determined when the contract is formed, and is usually either Presence or Sensibility.
+That attribute is determined when the{{page-break}} {{}}contract is formed, and is usually either Presence or Sensibility.

-{{page-break}}
 ### Miracle DC
 The DC to resist your miracles is equal to **8 + proficiency bonus + Miracle casting attribute mod.**